victor-estrade/learning_to_pivot/Readme.md

 ## Mixture density networks

-Using a mixture density network with 5 gaussians as adversarials leads to NaN during testing.
+Using Adam optimizer with mixture density network requires to reduce beta values to reduce its inertia.

-Did not figured out why/how.
+## Mean squared error regressor

-A simpler Mean square error regressor is used instead for stability.
+A simpler Mean square error regressor is also available.

 ## Hyper paramters

-Hyper parameters are different from the original paper but are chosen to give similar plot.
+Hyper parameters are different from the original paper but are chosen to give almost similar plot.

+Do not hesitate to play with it.

+## Seed

+Script are seeded to help reproduce bugs or unwanted behaviour (especially NaN values).

+Do not hesitate to change the seeds although each scripts already runs multiple seeds.